att-innovate/qnetdes/docs/demos/superdense-coding.rst

 Superdense Coding
 =========================================================

-Quantum teleportation, or "spooky action at a distance" as denoted by Einstein, is a method to deliver any arbitrary quantum state, :math:`|\psi\rangle`, between agents only using classical communication channels.
-This protocol allows Alice to deliver an unknown qubit state, :math:`|\psi\rangle`, to Bob using a shared bell state pair.
+Superdense coding is a method to deliver any two classical bits using a single quantum bit.
+The protocol allows two agents, Alice and Bob, to use an entangled bell state pair along with interaction with a single quantum bit to transmit two classical bits of information .

-This protocol enables quantum computers to interact as a network in sharing arbitrary quantum states.
+This protocol enables quantum computers to interact as a network in sharing classical information using quantum bits.
-Note that due to the requirement of classical communication, this protocol does not validate faster-than-light communication.
 Superdense coding transports two classical bits by sednding a quantum bit, and thus is the inverse of :ref:`quantum teleportation <quantum-teleportation>`.

 Source Code